johnnywoo/beholder/README.md

 First matching `case` wins: its subcommands receive the message.
 If there was no match, an optional `default` block receives the message.
 There can be multiple `case` blocks, but only one `default`, and it must be the last block in `switch`.

+The template can be a literal, quoted string or a regexp.

 If a message does not match any `case` and there is no `default`, the message will be discarded.
 This way `switch` can work as an if-statement: